-- Q. What was....'s last occupation? - C. For the last occupation worked, note the information in Q4.8 on description for occupation.
+- Q. What was....'s last occupation?
+Probe, get details. - C. For the last occupation worked, note the information in Q4.17 on description for occupation.

 To enter the last occupation of the household member on the tablet, follow Steps 1 through 5 listed below.